wp-plugins/social-bookmarks/readme.txt

 == Customization ==

-The Options page in the WordPress admin section allows you to customize the plugin.
-The plugin bundles the English social sites but additional language packs can be downloaded from dountsis.com.
-Furthermore, a language pack template is available, in case you want to create your custom language pack.
-If you do, I would be more than happy to make it available on dountsis.com so that there is a common repository with all the language packs (of course you will take all the credits that you rightfully deserve!).
+The Options page in the WordPress Dashboard allows you to customize the plugin.

+The plugin bundles the English social sites but additional Site Packs can be downloaded from [Social Bookmarks Site Packs](http://www.dountsis.com/downloads?cat=2 "Sites Packs at Dountsis.com") repository.

+Furthermore, a Template Site pack is available, in case you want to create your custom Site Pack.
+If you do, I would be more than happy to make it available on [Social Bookmarks Site Packs](http://www.dountsis.com/downloads?cat=2 "Sites Packs at Dountsis.com") repository so that there is a common place with all the Site Packs (of course you will take all the credits that you rightfully deserve!).

 == Installation ==

-1. Upload the contents of the social_bookmarks directory to wp-content/plugins/social_bookmarks directory.
+1. Upload the contents of the social-bookmarks directory to wp-content/plugins/social-bookmarks directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

+= What is a Site Pack? =

+The Social Bookmarks includes a lot of sites (around 70!) but possibly it missess out the one that you want to have on your site.
+Site Packs are collection of social bookmarking sites that can be added on the Social Bookmarking plugin.

+= That sounds cool!
+Where can I download a Site Pack? =

+You can grab a collection of Site Packs from the [Social Bookmarks repository](http://www.dountsis.com/downloads?cat=2 "Sites Pack at Dountsis.com").

-= Is it possible to include site XXXXX to a language pack? =
+= Is it possible to include site XXXXX to a Site Pack? =

-Sure! just mail me the link and a logo and I will include it in the next revision of the relevant language pack.
+Sure! just mail me the link and a logo and I will include it in the next revision of the relevant Site Pack.

+= Can I create and distribute my own Site Pack? =

+Sure!
+Simply grab a copy of the [Template Pack](http://www.dountsis.com/downloads?cat=2 "Template Pack at Dountsis.com") and follow the simple instructions included in the pack.

 = Do I have to wait for another plugin release to get an updated list of sites? =

-The releases of the language packs are independent of the plug-in core releases.
+The releases of the Site Packs are independent of the plug-in core releases.

-I hope that you enjoy the plugin,

-Apostolos